tnguyen606-cs/myDACO/README.md

 ### Bug Fixes
 * Fixed login page redirecting to the sign-up screen and forgot password screen
 * Fixed the app as using Firebase

 ### Known Issues
-N/A

----
-# Release Notes
-## Version 0.2.0

-### New Features
-* Ability for users to see the current airfield manifest including all the aircrafs
-* Ability for users to select a particular plane in the current airfield page
-* Ability for users to see the plane's manifest including its cargos and personnels
-* Ability for users to remove an unused plane in the plane's manifest page

-### Bug Fixes
-* Fixed the Edit context-menu in plane manifest
-* Fixed the app as using Firebase

-### Known Issues